 Step 3: Go to the YouTube Studio page and look at the menu on the left.
 Click Customization and then the Basic Info tab.

-Step 4: Find Channel Name and Description and select the Pencil symbol beside your channel’s current title.
+Step 4: Find Channel Name and Description and select the pencil icon beside your channel’s current title.

 Step 5: If you have a standard account, type in the name you’d like in the First Name and Last Name text boxes.
 Select the Publish button on the screen’s right-hand side to finish making your new channel name official.
 If you have a brand account, type in the name you want in the Channel Name text box.
 Select the Publish button on the screen’s right-hand side to finish setting your new channel name.
 That’s it.
 Enjoy your newly branded channel.